In the News | June 15, 2018

-When we think of making a charitable gift, our checkbook is often the first thing that comes to mind.
+When we think of making a charitable gift, our checkbook is often the first thing that we take out.
 There are other options, of course.
-If you’ve reached age 70 1/2 or older, your IRA might be an interesting new source for your philanthropy.
+If you’ve reached age 70 1/2 or older, your IRA might be a new source for your philanthropic gifts.

 Instead of reaching for your checkbook, perhaps consider whether a Qualified Charitable Distribution might make more sense.
 It’s always best to consult with your tax advisor before making any gifts involving IRA assets.